rcrowther/django-static_models/README.md

 ### Generating from URLs
 If you are generating from database models, I recomment the approach above.
 However, some views get their information from URLs only e.g. ListViews contain all their information inside them, they only need evoking.
 Presuming a suitable view, the key is the URL, the value is the filename,
     {
-    'urls' : {'products/': 'preducts'},
+    'urls' : {'products/': 'products'},
     'filepath' : 'products'
     },

-If the filename, the value, is None, the generator makes a filename from the URL.
+If the filename (the value) is None, the generator makes a filename from the URL.
 May work in many instances,

     {
     'urls' : { 'home': 'index', 'about': None, 'contact': None},